MasterLu0309/CITS3200/README.md

 ### *"`start.py` isn't working!"*
 > *If `start.py` isn't working, please check the following.*
 - Ensure the listed [*prerequisites*](#prerequisites) are met.
-- Ensure no errors occurred during the running of `initialise.bat`.
+- Ensure no errors occurred during the running of `initialise.py`.